Moving Your Pet to the UAE

 Dogs: Canine Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP).
 Bordetella (also known as "kennel cough" vaccine) is required for pets who are boarding and generally recommended for pet safety.

 These should be valid at the time of import and administered no less than two weeks before export date for maximum effectiveness.

-5. Import Permit: Your PetRelocation Specialist will obtain this on your behalf.
-Please note that the import permit can take from 3 days to 2 weeks to obtain and is valid for one month from the date of issue.
+Your PetRelocation Specialist will obtain this on your behalf.
+Please note that the import permit can take from three days to two weeks to obtain and is valid for one month from the date of issue.

-6. APHIS Form 7001 issued within 10 days of departure: Your vet should have these in stock.
-It’s a good idea to call ahead and ask.
+This form should be issued within 10 days of departure and your vet should have these in stock.
 This is an international health certificate that needs to be completed by your vet and sent to the USDA (if arriving from the United States) for the correct endorsement.

 - Rabies Certificate

 In order for us to successfully clear customs we will need the following documents supplied prior to the pet’s arrival: